TileDB-Inc/MariaDB-Runbook/README.md

 ### Deployment Guide
+### Advanced Scheduling
+Users may wish to use dedicated nodes for the MariaDB operator, or assign the database nodes to be alongside the other TileDB core components.
+To do this, you will need to implement a strategy that uses [taints, tolerations,and node selectors](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).
+We provide examples of node selectors and tolerations in the manifests.
+You will need taint your desired nodes using a process specified by your cloud provider.
+We pass the tolerations imperativly via the `helm install` command
 ### Clone tileDB MariaDB Runbook Repo
 To clone the repo, run `git clone` from your commandline while referencing this repo.
 Then navigate to the newly created `MariaDB-Runbook` directory.
 ### Deploying the MariaDB Operator